As soon as I have finished writing I will be driving to North London via the Blackwall

 There will be mixed views on the subject.
 A couple of years ago I attended

-talk by a King’s College consultant which impressed on me the need for action
+talk by a King’s College consultant which impressed on me the need for action on pollution.

 The lungs of children brought up in the worst of the pollution hotspots are

 measurably smaller than they should be which will knock several years off their

 lifespan.
 On the other hand successive Mayors (and Bexley Council) have gone

 out of their way to increase pollution by cancelling Thames crossings and